kataras/build-a-better-web-together/plugins.md

 An example of one plugin which is under development is Iris control, a web interface that gives you remote control to your Iris web server.
 You can find it's code [here](https://github.com/kataras/iris/tree/master/plugins/iriscontrol).

-Take a look at [the real plugins](https://github.com/iris-contrib/plugin), it's easy to make your own plugin.
+Take a look at [the plugin.go](https://github.com/iris-contrib/plugin), it's easy to make your own plugin.

+Custom callbacks can be maden with third-party package [go-events](https://github.com/kataras/go-events).